JuliaAnimators/Javis.jl/README.md

 ## Testing

-1. Clone the repo to your computer
+1. Clone the repo to your computer and go into that directory:

+`cd Javis`

 2. Open your Julia REPL and type the following within the repo: